Faculty Learning Communities

 What are FLCs?

-A Faculty Learning Community (FLC) is a faculty-led community of practice with five or more members (eight to twelve is the reccomended size).
-Key goals for FLCs include: (a) building community, (b) engaging in scholarly (evidence-based) teaching, and (c) advancing the Scholarship of Teaching and Learning (Cox & Richlin, 2004).
-FLCs enable faculty to focus on specific issues or interests and provide a safe and supportive environment to investigage, challenge, assess, and adopt or change practices (Cox, 2001).
+A Faculty Learning Community (FLC) is a faculty-led community of practice with five or more members (eight to twelve is the recommended size).
+Key goals for FLCs include building community, engaging in scholarly (evidence-based) teaching and advancing the Scholarship of Teaching and Learning (Cox & Richlin, 2004).
+FLCs enable faculty to focus on specific issues or interests and provide a safe and supportive environment to investigate, challenge, assess, and adopt or change practices (Cox, 2001).

 • Shared purpose/interest